webbyfox/collective.tinymcetiles/README.txt

 configured prior to insertion, and edited thereafter, using a new toolbar button in Plone's TinyMCE editor.

-On the edit screen, the tile is shown as a placeholder image.
+On the edit screen, a tile is shown as a placeholder image.
 When the page is rendered, this placeholder will be replaced by the rendered tile.
+If there is an error rendering the tile, the placeholder image will remain, and an exception will be recorded in the Zope error log.

 Installation
 ============